 Welcome.
 I’m Natalie, the genetic chef.
 Why the weird name?
-Actually, my husband thought of it because cooking for me is in the genes, hence the name the genetic chef.
+Actually, my husband thought of it and it’s quite brilliant because for me, cooking is in the genes, hence the name the genetic chef.

 If you want to read about a perfect life where everyone is all smiles and there’s only a ying with no yang, then this blog isn’t for you.
 This is About Me – the imperfect Me – who loves to cook and write recipes.
-I may write some funny stories to go along with how the recipe came about if it’s anything worth reading, or I could simply write about the ingredients and how to create.
+I may write some funny stories to go along with how the recipe came about, or I could simply write about the ingredients and how to create.

 I love the experience of food and people sitting around a table communicating, arguing, and laughing.
 If we go out to eat and you order a salad while I order a plate of high calorie carbs, then it’s probably going to be a short relationship.